Our Vision for Learning

 SACRE – the Standing Advisory Council for Religious Education – believes:

-A school that continues to address spiritual development will find that children become more ‘ready’ learners, willing to co-operate and contribute within the school community.
+“…to address spiritual development will find that children become more ‘ready’ learners, willing to co-operate and contribute within the community.”

 To seek for that which is good